wbamberg/idl-reference/docs/nsINetworkInterface.md

 Get the list of gateways, could be IPv4 or IPv6, typically 1 IPv4 or 1
 IPv6 or one of each.

-@param count
-       The length of the list of gateways

-@returns the list of gateways.

 #### Parameters ####